arfuhad/flutter_basic_essentials/README.md

-# generic_widget
+# flutter_basic_essentials

-A new Flutter package project.
+This Flutter package project is for basic widgets and with some basic network funtionalities.

 ## Getting Started